peterernicke/MLOps_Zoomcamp_2023_Project/README.md

 - run **make prerequisites** to initialize the project
     * provide virtual environment .venv in project folder
     * unzips the archive.zip to ./data/raw/housing-prices-35.csv
+    * the step "Installing dependencies from Pipfile.lock" needs some time

 - open seperate terminal and run **make start_mlflow**
     * starts MLflow server